SETIatHCRO/Spikes/README.md

 The system is located in Lab 2 at HCRO, in this tutorial only local operation is covered.
 For more details on remote operation please refer to the documentation.

-While the data does not exceed the Github limit the Measurement data should always be updated using git push to this repository (see Git_Push_Guide in the Documentation).
+While it does not exceed the Github limit Measurement data should always be updated using git push to this repository (see Git_Push_Guide in the Documentation).

 ### Running the Application
 To start the SPIKES application, log in to the Sonata account, navigate to the lower left side of the screen and click on the `SPIKES` icon: